Nada-S/Spot-the-Mask-Challenge/README.md

       - Resnet152v2
       - InceptionResNet

- See the advantages of each model in [the notebook]
+ See the advantages of each model and the results in [the notebook]

 [Here the link of the challenge](https://zindi.africa/hackathons/spot-the-mask-challenge)